flengyel/HostileRefereeGPT/README.md

 # HostileRefereeGPT

-HostileRefereeGPT is a repository for maintaining GPT Builder instructions for an adversarial journal referee.
+HostileRefereeGPT is a repository for maintaining GPT Builder instructions for **journal-style adversarial self-audit of mathematical writing**.

 The repository stores editable source files and the built instruction file used in GPT Builder.
 The built file is committed because it is the deployed instruction text.
+The tool is intended for author-side auditing, not for confidential third-party peer review.

 ## Intended use and prohibited use